Table of Contents

 More women end up in emergency departments because they are more at risk than men for insomnia and anxiety.
 Women might get prescribed more medications since greater access can increase the risk of misuse and lead to overdose or substance abuse.

 When it comes to alcohol, young women adults are the exception.
-Typically, girls ages 12 to 20 have moderately higher alcohol misuse rates and binge drinking than males.
+Typically, girls ages 12 to 20 have moderately higher alcohol addiction or alcohol abuse rates and binge drinking than males.

 Long-term drinking is more likely to damage women’s health, even if a woman has been drinking less alcohol over a shorter period.
 When comparing individuals with alcohol use disorders, women have death rates 50 to 100% higher than men.